hsnamkoong/hsnamkoong.github.io/_pages/overview.md

 ---

 AI models pre-trained on internet data can understand text, code, audio, and video.
 However, as public data sources become exhausted, it is evident that enabling applications beyond consumer chatbots requires a thoughtful approach to data curation.
-Mistakes are costly in business applications, and intelligent agents must carefully collect and leverage proprietary data, such as customer feedback and user interactions.
+Mistakes are costly in decision-making problems, and intelligent agents must carefully collect and leverage proprietary data, such as customer feedback and user interactions.

+The widespread adoption of AI systems across critical domains has revealed fundamental gaps between academic research and practical deployment.
+While large language models trained on internet data have achieved impressive capabilities in general tasks, many real-world applications require specialized domain knowledge and careful consideration of reliability, fairness, and safety.
+Our work addresses these challenges through three key principles:

 My research group develops trustworthy AI-driven decision-making systems that optimize long-term outcomes.
 In particular, we take a holistic "process view" of AI systems.